aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-metadata/_index.md

             // Create metadata options for document properties const options = new MetadataOptions(MetadataType.Document_Properties);

-            // Open Workbook metadata from the uploaded file const meta = new WorkbookMetadata(uint8, options);
+            // Open workbook metadata from the uploaded file const meta = new WorkbookMetadata(uint8, options);

             // Set some properties